What Is Early Case Assessment?

 - Clawback agreement

-- Review Documents for responsiveness, privilege and claim construction
+- Review for responsiveness, privilege and claim construction

-- Produce responsive Documents while not producing privileged documents
+- Produce responsive documents while not producing privileged information

 Regardless of the amount of money spent on attorney review hours, there is always risk.
 If you push a production out the door quickly, the risk of potential errors may be high.
 The risk begins to join with the supervising attorney who is in charge of making sure all reviewers understand the context of which documents are privileged, responsive, etc.